CarloNicolini/carlonicolini.github.io/sections/tech/_posts/2016-06-10-A-code-for-absolute-orientation-problem-with-Umeyama-algorithm-in-Python.md

 ---
 layout: post
 title: A code for the absolute orientation problem with Umeyama algorithm in Python
+description: 'A code for the absolute orientation problem with Umeyama algorithm in…'
 categories: tech
 date: 2016-10-06
 ---
 A code for the absolute orientation problem solved with Umeyama algorithm.
 Explanations, briefly.